b00tc4mp/skylab-bootcamp-201901/staff/marc-uson/WOTcontrol/WOTcontrol/wotcontrol-doc/README.md

 ## Before you start

-To set up a device you should have a nodeMCU board and a micro usb cable and the arduino IDE installed and ready to download code to an arduino board.
+To set up a device you should have a nodeMCU board a micro usb cable and the arduino IDE installed and ready to download code to an arduino board.

 First, download the code from the nodeMCU board [here](../../WOT-arduino/wotdevice)